vishvAsa/book-pub/rAmAnujIyam/yAmunaH/Agama-prAmANyam/Agama-prAmANyam_min.md

 <details open=><summary>Buitenen</summary>

-A person is not specified by heaven as the object to be achieved,142 but it is the person who desires heaven who is enjoined upon to accomplish the act.
+A person is not specified by heaven as the object to be achieved,143 but it is the person who desires heaven who is enjoined upon to accomplish the act.

-142: {{Cr.|Cf.}} {{Prakaraṇapañcikā}} p.
-182\.
+[143]: Cf. Prakaraṇapañcikā p.
+182.
 </details>

 <details open=><summary>नरसिंहः</summary>